Web terminology | List of web terminologies

 Internet identifies each system in the network through a unique address known as IP address.
 Each computer system has a unique IP to distinguish from other computer on the network just like voter id of human beings.

-Click on terminology to read more about internet with example, advantages and disadvantages here
+Click on terminology to read more about internet with example, advantages and disadvantages here or checkout our video tutorial to learn about it:

 Online & Offline